redis/node-redis/README.md

 Duplicate all current options and return a new redisClient instance.
 All options passed to the duplicate function are going to replace the original option.

-An example of when to use duplicate() would be to accomodate the connection- blocking redis commands BRPOP, BLPOP, and BRPOPLPUSH.
+One example of when to use duplicate() would be to accomodate the connection- blocking redis commands BRPOP, BLPOP, and BRPOPLPUSH.
 If these commands are used on the same redisClient instance as non-blocking commands, the non-blocking ones may be queued up until after the blocking ones finish.

     var Redis=require('redis');
     var client = Redis.createClient();
+    var clientBlocking = client.duplicate();

     var get = function() {
         console.log("get called");
         client.get("any_key",function() { console.log("get returned"); });